pymupdf/PyMuPDF/docs/vars.rst

     32 -- Generate a new line for every span.
 Not used ("off") in PyMuPDF, but available for your use.
 Every line in "dict", "json", "rawdict", "rawjson" will contain exactly one span.

-.. py:data:: TEXT_MEDIABOX_CLIP
+.. py:data:: TEXT_CLIP, TEXT_MEDIABOX_CLIP

     64 -- Characters entirely outside a page's **mediabox** or contained in other "clipped" areas will be ignored.
 This is default in PyMuPDF.
+(TEXT_MEDIABOX_CLIP is an old alias.)

 .. py:data:: TEXT_USE_CID_FOR_UNKNOWN_UNICODE